Our Vision (Intent)

 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

-Carefully-designed spiral progression in the programme builds up knowledge over time, enabling all children to become confident mathematicians.
+Our spiral curriculum builds up knowledge over time, enabling all children to become confident mathematicians.

-Inspire Maths guided sessions include specific questions, which draw out children’s understanding and identify and misconceptions immediately.
+Maths lessons include specific questions, which draw out children’s understanding and identify and misconceptions immediately.
 Examples of these questions include:

 - How do you know?